-Press the home button (the circle button on the front) in order to unlock the iPod.
-The application to use is called ProCam.
-Press the home button to reach the home screen where all the apps are displayed; the ProCam icon is at the bottom of the screen.
-After you have opened ProCam, you should see a "live" video image of whatever is in front of the camera.
-You can open the setup menu on the right side of the screen using the "<" button located below the record button.
-If the menu is already open, the button will appear as ">".
-When the menu is open, your screen should look similar to the screenshot below.
+Press the home button (the circle on the front) to unlock the iPod.
+The app you want use is ProCam.
+Press the home button to reach the home screen; the ProCam icon is at the bottom of the screen.
+With ProCam open, you should see a "live" video image.
+You can open the setup menu using the "< or >" button located adjacent to the red record button.
+With the menu open, your screen should look similar to the image below.